Rent Birdman of Alcatraz (1962)

 10/05/2021

-Progressive biopic of murderer Robert Stroud who was sent down in 1909 and remained in solitary until 1959, and in prison until his death in 1963.
-While inside he began to keep and study birds and developed remedies for previously untreatable diseases.
-Given a simple microscope he studied haematology and histology and wrote academic books.
-To keep his menagerie, he learned about the law.
+Epic biography of murderer Robert Stroud who was sent down in 1909 and remained in solitary for 50 years, and in prison until his death in 1963.
+From his cell he began to keep and study birds and develop remedies for disease.
+Given a simple microscope he researched haematology and histology.
+To keep his menagerie, he studied law.

-When Stroud (Burt Lancaster) is first jailed he is wearing stripes and chains.
-He feeds his birds with insects freely infesting the jail.
-Under the control of a reforming public servant (Karl Malden) the cells become cleaner and safer and less physically brutal.
-But the film is clear that prisons are instruments of revenge, and fail because they do not mend the psychological faults of the convicts.
+When first jailed, Stroud (Burt Lancaster) wears stripes and chains.
+He feeds his birds with insects infesting the jail.
+Under a reforming public servant (Karl Malden) the cells become cleaner and safer and less physically brutal.
+But the message is that prisons are instruments of revenge, and fail because they do not mend the psychological faults of the convicts.

-It is vague on Stroud's mentality.
-He seems a sociopath, resentful of anyone but his mother.
-He kills a warden.
+Stroud is sociopath, resentful of anyone but his mother, and he kills a warden.
 But his sullen malevolence is ameliorated by nurturing birds.
-At first this is to break the monotony of solitary, but then he lives vicariously through them.
-There's a nice, ironic shot of the prisoner viewed though the bars of a birdcage.
-Eventually his obsession releases his talent, or even genius.
+At first this is to ease the monotony of solitary, but then he lives vicariously through them.
+Eventually his obsession releases his talent.
+Or maybe his genius.

-Lancaster does well to maintain interest in this troubled introvert who isn't easy to like.
-The director overcomes the limitation of shooting within a tiny space by dealing mostly in closeups and expressionistic angles.
-We don't get a realistic idea of what compelled Stroud to kill and then change so remarkably.
-The film mostly has a reformist agenda and it makes its case with intelligence.
+Lancaster does well to maintain interest in this troubled, unlikeable introvert.
+The direction overcomes the limitation of shooting within a tiny space, by dealing mostly in closeups and expressionistic angles.
+We don't get a realistic idea of what motivates the prisoner.
+The aim is to advance a reformist agenda, and it makes this case with intelligence.

 0 out of 0 members found this review helpful.